MariusBujor/Project3_ci/README.md

 [Game Over - code photo](screenshot/game_over.PNG)

-- If during the game the user will be asked to  introduce his answer/choice to continue the game and the answer/choise is wrong the game is over .After the user will be asked if he wants to try again.
+- If during the game the user will be asked to  introduce his answer/choice to continue the game and the answer/choice is wrong the game is over .After that the user will be asked if he wants to try again.

 [End Game - code photo](screenshot/end_game.PNG)